Docker vs VS Code

 GitHub Stars

-More advanced features and additional resources
+advanced features

-Robust security, control, and compliance
+security, control, and compliance

-Secure, minimal container images
+secure minimal container images

-IntelliSense
+IntelliSense code completion

-Built-in Git
+Built-in Git support

-Remote development
+Remote development capabilities

 Detailed Comparison